 ST ASIPs for Automotive applications are qualified as per AEC-Q101 and are compliant with standards IEC 61000-4-2 and ISO 10605.

-ST’s ASIP technology combines ESD protection at system level (IEC61000-4-2), customized EMI filters with overvoltage, overcurrent protections, and other IPs such as low-dropout regulators (LDO), multiplexers, level translators, etc. for optimized BOM costs compared to a discrete implementation.
+ST’s ASIP technology combines ESD protection at system level (IEC61000-4-2), customized EMI filters with overvoltage, overcurrent protections, and other IPs such as low-dropout regulators (LDO), multiplexers, level translators, data-line protections, etc. for optimized BOM costs compared to a discrete implementation.
 Designers appreciate this solution as it helps reduce system cost, size and complexity.

 Key benefits of ST’s automotive ASIPs: